Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

 And ads sometimes turn out to be trojan horses who's innards **try to steal sensible data** from you without you noticing.

 Oh yes, they suck big time.
 But for us, there was no way around them, so we found ways to work with them and to minimize their impact.
-And here comes how ...

 ## Ads & Responsive